MangatH/surfs_up/README.md

 The analysis is primarily devoted to weather analytics, which is required to open a Surf and Shake shop.
 W. Avy, an investor in this business plan, who is famous for his love of surfing, asked to run some analytics on a weather data set he has from the very island which is the location to open shop, the beautiful Awahoo.

 ### Purpose of the analysis
-* W. Avy likes the analysis, but he wants more information about temperature trends before opening the surf shop.
+* W. Avy through this analysis, wants more information about temperature trends before opening the surf shop.
 * Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ### Resources